 The Task Force has been looking at employers' background check policies and practices and sharing successful strategies.
 Many employers use a third-party background check service that provides a “yes” or “no” answer to whether a job candidate has a criminal record, but a one-word response doesn't tell the candidate's full story.

 “Employers need to make sure the charge is directly correlated to the job and how it could impact their ability to do the job,” says Mary.
 “The charge could be 20 years old or something unrelated to the job they will be doing.”

 Automatically screening out all individuals convicted of a crime is increasingly recognized as discrimination, since systems and policies have led to a disproportionately higher rate of incarceration among minority populations.
-Employers in Polk and Dallas Counties need to be aware of Fair Chance Hiring laws in place.
+Employers in Polk and Dallas Counties need to be aware of Fair Chance Hiring laws in place and consider changes to increase diversity in the workplace.
 The goal for employers, says Mary and Amber, should be to not screen out an individual before having a chance to know their skills and experience.

 “Employers have this huge pool of candidates,” says Amber.
 “There is a misconception that people in prison are low-skilled, but the reality is that all skill levels are represented, and many people have strong experience across several fields.
 As employers realize that, they change their policies to avoid screening out strong applicants for reasons that don’t make sense.”

 The Task Force also has worked within specific industries to lessen hiring restrictions, most recently with health care, which has a shortage of workers and provides opportunities for career advancement for individuals entering the field.
 The group is now looking toward the financial services and IT field.